 According to surveys from Morning Consult, 81% of employees in the US say they enjoy working remotely, 74% of remote workers say they are more productive, and more than 3 in 4 adults would rather apply for jobs that offer remote work options.
 Additionally, in a May 2021 survey of 1,000 US adults, 39% said they would consider quitting if their employers weren’t flexible about remote work.
 When looking at millennials and Gen Z respondents, that number was 49%.

-5 things to consider before starting an online business.
+5 things to consider first.

 01. Understand consumer demand.